sydneyrenee/Thea-Code/cline_docs/architectural_notes/tool_use/mcp/mcp_comprehensive_guide.md

 In the Thea Code project, MCP is implemented as follows:

-1. **EmbeddedMcpServer**: A server implementation that runs in the same process as the client
+1. **EmbeddedMcpProvider**: A provider implementation that runs in the same process as the client
 2. **McpToolRegistry**: A registry of tools that can be called by the server
-3. **UnifiedMcpToolSystem**: A system that manages tools from multiple sources
+3. **McpToolExecutor**: A system that manages tools from multiple sources
 4. **McpIntegration**: A class that integrates MCP with the rest of the system
 5. **McpConverters**: A class that converts between different tool formats
 6. **McpToolRouter**: A class that routes tool use requests to the appropriate handler